bfraser-commits/Temporal-genomics/README.md

 #will take input and windowise it for comparisons
 windowise_slims.R

+#will take slim output to get AF cut-offs
+explore_data_nopol_13_18_$POP.R

 #will compare observed windows to simulate ones, get cutoffs and do overlap analysis and sup figures
 ~/Documents/FIBR_temporal/window_analysis_slim_vcf_cutoff.R

+#to create upset plots

+#to create AF direction plots

+#to do GO enrichment and gene annotation of candidates